Our Yeerongpilly team of highly qualified, experienced and warm practitioners includes:

 Tanya provides therapy to adults.
 Her special interest areas include Anxiety, Depression, OCD, substance dependence, acute stress reactions, chronic pain, ADHD in adults, Bipolar Disorder and healthy parenting practices.
 Tanya particularly enjoys working with clients experiencing trauma and exploring how this affects their mind and body.
-Tanya works on Mondays and from Wednesday to Friday.
+Tanya works from Tuesday to Thursday each week.

 Tanya says: “My approach involves a combination of Cognitive Behaviour Therapy and Acceptance and Commitment Therapy depending on the needs of the person, as well as utilising principles for interpersonal neurobiology and behaviour change.
 I strive to provide a warm, caring and supportive environment for all clients.”